mpwhit14/epig-writing/inscriptionguide.md

 *1) How do I read this when there is no spacing or punctuation??*

 Reading Latin epigraphy is not as difficult as it seems!
 With practice, it will become easier and easier.
-Most inscriptions have little points between every word, which helps the reader determine where one word ends and the next begins.
+Most inscriptions have little points between every word, which help the reader determine where one word ends and the next begins.
 In addition, some inscriptions have a deliberate visual placement:  that is, the text is centered, ordered, and divided into chunks in a very deliberate way.
 These sentence chunks mirror the grammatical structure of the text, which aids us in translation.

 [The Arches of Titus/Septimius Severus are good illustrations of this.]